 - Upset stomach or throwing up.

-- Empty the packet onto your child’s tongue and have your child swallow.
-For best taste, do not let your child chew before swallowing.
+- Empty the packet onto the tongue and swallow.
+For best taste, do not chew before swallowing.

 - Store at room temperature.

 - Store in a dry place.
 Do not store in a bathroom.